There are two types of indexes available for meta query usage on VIP:

 meta_key to “ get_post_meta( $id, 'primary_category’) and you would need to iterate over possible values of get_post_meta( $id, 'primary_category_sports’)).
 If you need to do both, it’s possible to use a “ primary_category” and a “ meta_key that both update when the primary category changes.
 A better solution for this particular use case would be to use a hidden taxonomy named primary_category and have the categories be terms.

-The combination of using Elasticsearch on your site (regardless of whether it’s for a particular query or just in general) and having multiple distinct meta_keys (e.g. non-binary situations) could potentially cause severe performance problems based on the way Elasticsearch stores the data and not how it queries the data.
+The combination of using Elasticsearch on your site (regardless of whether it’s for a particular query or just in general) and having multiple distinct meta_keys (e.g. non-binary situations) could cause severe performance problems based on how Elasticsearch stores the data, not how it queries the data.